Editor's Note: Planning a trip to Italy? Misha Inglis of Misha Says shares her foodie tips in this budget food guide for Florence.

 San Niccolò to Piazzale Michelangelo

-The sloped streets between the Arno River and the Giardino delle rose, Giardino dell'Iris, Piazzale Michelangelo are home to many upscale dining establishments, some even with Michelin stars.
+The sloped streets between the Arno River and the Giardino delle rose, Giardino dell'Iris, and Piazzale Michelangelo are home to many upscale dining establishments, some even with Michelin stars.

-This is a great area to experience in the evening when the crowds have dispersed for an enchanting nighttime view of the Arno River.
+However, it is also home to many casual establishments that serve homestyle Tuscan fare.
+This is a great area to visit in the evening, when the crowds have dispersed, for an enchanting nighttime view of the Arno River.

 There is a great stretch of osterias and takeaway spots along Via di S. Niccolò.